henok-6411/reading-notes/class-26-reading.md

 - What does a component’s lifecycle refer to?

-    it refers the cycle from creation to unmount from the DOM.This cycle have four major steps initialization,mounting,updating and unmounting.
+    It refers to the cycle from creation to unmount from the DOM.This cycle have four major steps initialization,mounting,updating and unmounting.

 - Why are functional components preferred over class components?